SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

 Alexander Graham Bell (1847-1922), Scottish-US telephone pioneer.
-Bell is most famous for his work that helped make telephones into practical working devices.
-Bell was originally a speech therapist, but also studied sound waves and the mechanics of speech.
-By 1871, he had moved to the USA, becoming professor of Vocal Physiology at Boston, where he performed experiments in converting sound waves into electrical impulses for transmission down wires (telephony).
+Bell followed his father and grandfather into the speech therapy profession, but also studied sound waves and the mechanics of speech.
+By 1871, he had moved to the USA, becoming professor of Vocal Physiology at Boston.
+In Boston he performed experiments in converting sound waves into electrical impulses for transmission down wires (telephony).
+While not the true inventor of the telephone, Bell's work helped develop earlier ideas and make telephones into practical working devices.
 In 1876, he patented the telephone and founded what became the AT&T Company.
-He later founded the journal Science.
+He worked on many problems, later founding the journal Science.